rht-labs/enablement-docs/exercises/3-revenge-of-the-automated-testing/README.md

 3. There are three places we will add new tests to validate our function behaves as expected against the acceptance criteria from the Feature Story supplied to us.
 We will need to write tests for our `TodoItem.vue` to handle having a red flag and that it is clickable.
 Our app is going to need to persist the changes in the backend so we'll want to make changes to our `actions.js` and `mutations.js` to keep the api and local copy of the store in sync.
 Let's start with our `TodoItem.vue` component.
 Open the `tests/unit/vue-components/TodoItem.spec.js` file.
 This has been templated with some example test to correspond with our A/Cs for speed of doing the exercise.
 Find the describe block for our important flag tests.
 It is setup already with a `beforeEach()` hook for test setup.
 ![important-flag-before](../images/exercise3/important-flag-before.png)

-3. Each of our test cases has it's skeleton in place already for example the `TodoItem.vue` component takes a property of `todos` when rendering.
+3. Each of our test cases has its skeleton in place already for example the `TodoItem.vue` component takes a property of `todos` when rendering.
 This setup is already done for each of our tests so all we have to do is fill in our assertions.
 ![todoitem-skeleton-tests](../images/exercise3/todoitem-skeleton-tests.png)

 3. Let's implement the first test `it("should render a button with important flag"`.
 This test will assert if the button is present on the page and it contains the `.important-flag` CSS class.
 To implement this; add the `expect` statement as follows below the `// TODO - test goes here!` comment.